Anushk97/task-management-api/README.md

 # Task Management API

-A RESTful API for managing tasks built with FastAPI, SQLite, and Redis.
+A RESTful API for managing tasks built with FastAPI, PostgreSQL, and Redis.
 This API provides a simple and efficient way to manage tasks with full CRUD operations and caching.

 ## Features

 - ✨ Create, read, update, and delete tasks
-- 🎯 SQLite for simple and reliable data persistence
+- 🎯 PostgreSQL for robust and scalable data persistence
 - 🚀 Redis caching for faster task retrieval
 - 🔄 Automatic timestamp management (created_at, updated_at)
 - ✅ Task status management (PENDING, IN_PROGRESS, COMPLETE)